-The Chief Compliance Officer, to which the Anti-Money Laundering Head Office Department also reports, reports directly to the Managing Director and CEO, in a position that is independent from operating structures and separate from internal auditing; this function ensures the monitoring of the risk of non-compliance with Group regulations, both in the operating and reputational risk component, including the risk of sanctions, losses or damage arising from improper conduct towards customers or such as to jeopardise the integrity and orderly functioning of the markets (so-called conduct risk).
+The Chief Compliance Officer, to which the Anti-Money Laundering Head Office Department also reports, reports directly to the Managing Director and CEO, in a position that is independent from operating structures and separate from internal auditing; this function ensures the monitoring of the regulatory compliance risk at Group level, both in the operational and reputational risk component, including the risk of sanctions, losses or damage arising from improper conduct towards customers or such as to jeopardise the integrity and orderly functioning of the markets (so-called conduct risk).

-The Chief Compliance Officer is responsible for the following tasks:
+The Chief Compliance Officer Governance Area is responsible for the following tasks:

-- defining the guidelines and methodological rules for the monitoring and assessment of the risk of non-compliance; - identifying and assessing the risks of non-compliance and the related controls and planning the necessary mitigation measures; - identifying the applicable regulations, assessing the impact thereof on corporate processes and procedures, and proposing the resulting organisational and procedural changes; - providing support to the corporate structures in all matters in which the risk of non-compliance becomes relevant and in the preliminary assessment of innovative projects, including the launching of new activities and the entry in new markets, of operations and new products and services to be introduced to the market: - verifying ex post the adequacy and effective application of internal processes and procedures and of the proposed organisational adjustments for the prevention of the risk of non-compliance and, in general, checking the effective compliance with external and internal regulations by the corporate structures; - promoting the dissemination of a corporate culture founded on the principles of honesty, fairness and respect for the spirit and the letter of the rules; - managing relations with the Authorities with regards to compliance issues and non-compliance events.
+- defining the guidelines and methodological rules for the monitoring and assessment of the compliance risk; - identifying and assessing the compliance risks and the related controls, and planning the necessary mitigation measures; - identifying the applicable regulations, assessing the impact thereof on corporate processes and procedures, and proposing the resulting organisational and procedural changes;

+- providing support to the corporate structures in all matters in which the compliance risk becomes relevant and in the preliminary assessment of innovative projects, including the launching of new activities and the entry in new markets, of operations and new products and services to be introduced to the market; - verifying ex post the adequacy and effective application of internal processes and procedures and of the proposed organisational adjustments for the prevention of the compliance risk and, in general, checking the effective compliance with external and internal regulations by the corporate structures; - promoting the dissemination of a corporate culture founded on the principles of honesty, fairness, and respect for the spirit and the letter of the rules; - managing relations with the Authorities with regards to compliance issues and non-compliance events.

-The Chief Compliance Officer reports directly to Governing Bodies and has access to all activities within the Bank, as well as any information significant for the performance of his/her duties.
+The Chief Compliance Officer reports directly to the Governing Bodies and has access to all activities within the Bank, as well as any information significant for the performance of his/her duties.

-The regulatory scope and the procedures for monitoring regulatory areas subject to significant risks of non-compliance for the Group are defined in the Group Compliance Guidelines.
-The Chief Compliance Officer ensures disclosure to the Corporate Bodies on the adequacy of compliance monitoring, with reference to all regulatory areas applicable to the bank showing non-compliance risks.
+The regulatory scope and the procedures for monitoring regulatory areas subject to significant compliance risks for the Group are defined in the Group Compliance Guidelines.
+The Chief Compliance Officer ensures disclosure to the Corporate Bodies on the adequacy of compliance monitoring, with reference to all regulatory areas applicable to the bank showing compliance risks.

-The Chief Compliance Officer plays a guidance, coordination and controlling role on behalf of Subsidiaries not in service and for Branches abroad, for which an internal compliance function is established and a local Compliance Officer is appointed; the Compliance Officers of Subsidiaries report to the relevant Chief Compliance Officer structures in functional terms, whereas those of Branches report in hierarchical terms, save as for those cases where it is not permitted by the local regulations.
+The Chief Compliance Officer plays a guidance, coordination and controlling role on behalf of Subsidiaries not in service and for International Branches, for which an internal compliance function is established and a local Compliance Officer is appointed; the Compliance Officers of Subsidiaries report to the relevant Chief Compliance Officer Governance Area structures in functional terms, whereas those of Branches report in hierarchical terms, save as for those cases where it is not permitted by the local regulations.